Why the Tamar Valley is nothing short of 'magnificent'

 - Watch the sunset over the Tamar River from the riverbank.

 - Go sailing and fishing on the estuary.

-- Enjoy a meal at Gray’s Hotel on Macquarie Street in George Town, York Cove opens in new window or The Pier Hotel opens in new window.
+- In George Town, enjoy a meal at Gray’s Hotel, York Cove or The Pier Hotel.